jrson83/savescum/docs/src/guide/quick-start.md

 ## Usage

-Once installed, the `savescum` command becomes available and can be run from any directory.
+After installing, the `savescum` command becomes available and can be run from any directory.
 Alternatively, you can use savescum with `npx` directly:

 ```sh
 # with global installation